elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

   - income effect of the real interest rate on saving
 - need to consider people are borrowers as well
   - borrowers can consume less when they have to spend more on interest
-- the effect on real interest rates and national saving is not very strong
+- the effect on real interest rates and national saving is not very strong but a higher national savings is said to lower real interest rate

 <details><summary>Comments</summary>
 - cars don't last as long as houses and require financing (interests)